ck546/academic-sitefinal/content/event/_index.md

 event: /
 publishDate: 2021-02-06T16:52:07.988Z
 ---
+**Kwok, C.** (2021, April 14-18).
+Political political theory of the business corporation: Corporate political power and the political legitimacy of business corporations.
+Paper presented at Midwest Political Science Association 76th Annual Conference, Palmer House Hilton, Chicago, IL, USA.
+Converted to virtual due to COVID-19.

+**Kwok, C.** & Bziuk, B. (2021, April 14-18).
+The modern structure of business corporations and their limited moral sensibility: Democratization of corporate governance and the morally sensible agent.
+Paper presented at Midwest Political Science Association 76th Annual Conference, Palmer House Hilton, Chicago, IL, USA.
+Converted to virtual due to COVID-19.

+**Kwok, C.** (2021, March 18).
+Taking corporate political power seriously: Beyond the firm-state analogy.
+Paper to be presented at Spring Workshop of the ERC Corporatocracy Project, Department of Philosophy and Religious Studies, Utrecht University, Utrecht, The Netherlands.
+Converted to virtual due to COVID-19.

 **Kwok, C.** (2021, February 26).
 Taking corporate political power seriously: Beyond the firm-state analogy.
 Paper to be presented at Political Theory Research Workshop, Department of Political Science, University of Toronto, Toronto, Canada.

-**Kwok, C.**, & Chan, N. K. (2020, November 12).
-Datafication and implicated networks of demobilization: Social movement demobilization in datafied societies.
-Paper presented at the Paper Development Workshop for the Special Issue for Social Movement Studies “Contentious Data”.
-Online Zoom Workshop organized by the University of Amsterdam in the Netherlands.
+Converted to virtual due to COVID-19.

 **Kwok, C.**, & Chan, N. K. (2020, October 28-31).
 Towards a political theory of data justice: A public good perspective.
 Paper presented at the 21st Annual Meeting of the Association of Internet Researchers, Dublin, Ireland.
-Converted from Ireland to virtual due to COVID-19.
+Converted to virtual due to COVID-19.

 Chan, N. K., & **Kwok, C.** (2020, October 28-31).
 Guerilla capitalism and the platform economy: Governing Uber in China, Taiwan, and Hong Kong.
 Paper presented at the 21st Annual Meeting of the Association of Internet Researchers, Dublin, Ireland.
-Converted from Ireland to virtual due to COVID-19.
+Converted to virtual due to COVID-19.

 **Kwok, C.** (2020, September 10-13).
 Temporal injustices at work and democratic de-consolidation.
 Paper presented at American Political Science Association 2020 Annual Meeting & Exhibition, San Francisco, CA, U.S.A.
-Converted from San Francisco to virtual due to COVID-19.
+Converted to virtual due to COVID-19.

-**Kwok, C.** (2020, March 27).
-Epistemic justice and workplace organization.
-Paper originally scheduled to present at Political Theory Research Workshop, Department of Political Science, University of Toronto, Toronto, Canada.
-Workshop cancelled due to COVID-19.

 **Kwok, C.** (2019, August 29-September 1).
 Emotional labor, consumer domination, and anti-democracy feelings.
 Paper presented at American Political Science Association 2019 Annual Meeting & Exhibition, Washington, D. C., U.S.A.